-466 The accuracy of the newly developed soil datasets (SoilGrids, GSDE and HWSD) and 467 an old dataset (IGBP) are evaluated for five key variables using 94,441 soil profiles from WoSIS (Table 4), though quite a number of the WoSIS soil profiles were 468 469 considered in the complication of these datasets which means that this evaluation is not 470 independent validation.
-We used four statistics in the evaluation, including mean error 471 (ME), root mean squared error (RMSE), coefficient of variation (CV) and coefficient 472 of determination (R2).
-All soil datasets are evaluated for topsoil (0-30 cm) and subsoil 473 (30-100 cm).
-The layer schemes of soil datasets are different (Table 1) and were 474 converted to the two layers.
-Soil datasets are high in resolution and were converted to 475 a resolution of 10 km by averaging.
-All datasets have relatively small ME.
-In general, 476 SoilGrids have much better accuracy than the other three due to RMSE, CV and R2, and GSDE ranks the second, followed by IGBP and HWSD.
-However, IGBP is slightly 477 478 better than GSDE for bulk density and organic carbon content of topsoil.
-Notably, only 479 the IGBP does not contain coarse fragments, which is needed when calculating soil 480 carbon stocks.
-We did not evaluate the WISE30sec here to save time in data processing, 481 because previous evaluation using WoSIS showed that WISE30sec had slightly better HWSD 482 accuracy 483 (https://github.com/thengl/SoilGrids250m/tree/master/grids/HWSD).
-This evaluation 484 has some limitations.
-First, the datasets developed by the linkage method, which give 485 the mean value of a SMU, resulted in an abrupt change between the boundaries of soil polygons whereas the datasets developed by digital soil mapping simulated the soil as 486 487 a continuum with a spatial continuous change in soil properties; thus, these datasets 488 may not be comparable.
-Second, the original resolutions of soil datasets are different, 489 which means that maps with higher resolutions provide more spatial details, and we 490 should judge the map quality by not only the accuracy assessment but also by the resolution.
-As a result, datasets with higher resolutions (i.e. HWSD, WISE30sec and 491 GSDE) are preferred to those with lower resolutions (i.e., IGBP) because the higher 492 493 resolution datasets have similar accuracy, especially when the LSMs are run at a high 494 resolution, such as 1 km.
-Third, the vertical variation is better represented by SoilGrids, 495 GSDE and WISE30sec with more than 2 layers and a depth of over 2m (Table 2), which 496 will provide more useful information for ESMs, especially when they model deeper 497 soils with multiple layers.
+The accuracy of the newly developed soil datasets (Soil-Grids, GSDE, and HWSD) and an old dataset (IGBP) are evaluated for five key variables using 94441 soil profiles from WoSIS (Table 4), though quite a number of the WoSIS soil profiles were considered in the complication of these datasets, which means that this evaluation is not an independent validation.
+We used four statistics in the evaluation, including mean error (ME), root mean squared error (RMSE), coefficient of variation (CV), and coefficient of determination (R^2) .
+All soil datasets are evaluated for topsoil (0-30 cm) and subsoil (30-100 cm).
+The layer schemes of soil datasets are different (Table 1) and were converted to the two layers.
+Soil datasets are high in resolution and were converted to a resolution of 10 km by averaging.
+All datasets have a relatively small ME.
+In general, SoilGrids have much better accuracy than the other three due to RMSE, CV, and R^2 , and GSDE ranks second, followed by IGBP and HWSD.
+However, IGBP is slightly better than GSDE for bulk density and organic carbon content of topsoil.
+Notably, only the IGBP does not contain coarse fragments, which is needed when calculating soil carbon stocks.
+We did not evaluate the WISE30sec here to save time in data processing, because previous evaluation using WoSIS showed that WISE30sec had slightly better accuracy than HWSD (https://github.com/ thengl/SoilGrids250m/tree/master/grids/HWSD, last access: 3 July 2019).
+This evaluation has some limitations.
+First, the datasets developed by the linkage method, which give the mean value of an SMU, resulted in an abrupt change between the boundaries of soil polygons, whereas the datasets developed by digital soil mapping simulated the soil as a continuum with a spatial continuous change in soil properties; thus, these datasets may not be comparable.
+Second, the original resolutions of soil datasets are different, which means that maps with higher resolutions provide more spatial details, and we should judge the map quality by not only the accuracy assessment, but also by the resolution.
+As a result, datasets with higher resolutions (i.e. HWSD, WISE30sec, and GSDE) are preferred to those with lower resolutions (i.e. IGBP) because the higher-resolution datasets have similar accuracy, especially when the LSMs are run at a high resolution such as 1 km.
+Third, the vertical variation is better represented by SoilGrids, GSDE, and WISE30sec, with more than two layers and a depth of over 2 m (Table 2), which will provide more useful information for ESMs, especially when they model deeper soils with multiple layers.

 The new generation soil dataset produced by the digital soil mapping method gave a very different distribution of soil properties from those produced by the linkage method.
-Figure 1 shows the soil sand and clay fractions at the surface 0-30 cm layer from SoilGrids, IGBP and GSDE.
-Figure 2 shows the SOC and bulk density at the surface 0-30 cm layer from SoilGrids, IGBP and GSDE.
-Significant differences are visible in
+Figure 1 shows the soil sand and clay fractions at the surface 0-30 cm layer from SoilGrids, IGBP, and GSDE.
+Figure 2 shows the SOC and bulk density at the surface 0-30 cm layer from SoilGrids, IGBP, and GSDE.
+Significant differences are visible in these datasets.
+This difference will lead to different modelling results in ESMs.
+Tifafi et al. (2018) found that the global SOC stocks down to a depth of 1 m are 3400 Pg